Introduction

 - Transcendence: Needs that extend beyond one’s self, such as engaging in acts of service, pursuing scientific endeavors, or expressing faith.

 Note: Cognitive and aesthetic needs were placed immediately before self-actualization (between 4 and 5 in the pyramid).
-Transcendence needs were placed at the top of the pyramid.
+Transcendence needs were placed above all others.

 Bodily Reward Systems